-A reporter tried to ask Rep. Marjorie Taylor Greene about her conspiracy theories.
+A reporter tried to ask Rep. Marjorie Taylor Greene about her false claims.
 The journalist was threatened with arrest.

 “As we fight for peace we also face massive amounts of death threats and armed intimidation simply for not wanting our friends to die anymore,” Hogg said on Twitter.
 “This is not the country we should be and it’s not the country we have to be.”

-Hogg’s sister, Lauren Hogg, who helped co-found March for Our Lives, said the conspiracy theorists who harassed the young activists had significantly worsened the trauma of the shooting, which left 17 people dead at Marjory Stoneman Douglas High School in Parkland, Fla.
+Hogg’s sister, Lauren Hogg, who helped co-found March for Our Lives, said the believers in misinformation who harassed the young activists had significantly worsened the trauma of the shooting, which left 17 people dead at Marjory Stoneman Douglas High School in Parkland, Fla.

 “The harassment that @davidhogg111 and I received in the aftermath of the shooting was so severe that I have more PTSD from the harassment and conspiracy theorists that we’ve had to deal with ... than I do going through the actual shooting,” she said on Twitter.

-Several parents of victims who died in the Parkland shooting have also come forward to condemn Greene over her posts promoting conspiracy theories about the deadliest school shooting in American history.
+Several parents of victims who died in the Parkland shooting have also come forward to condemn Greene over her posts.

-Guttenberg called Greene’s conspiracy theory rhetoric “insanity.”
+Guttenberg called Greene’s rhetoric “insanity.”
 In an interview with New York magazine, Linda Beigel Schulman, mother of Scott J. Beigel, a teacher killed in the 2018 shooting, questioned how the congresswoman could believe that the deadly shooting had been staged.

 “What do we need to do?”
 Beigel Schulman said.
 “Show her the video?
 Do I need to take her over to Scott’s mausoleum?
 Does she need to see how he was shot six times from three feet away?”